erik-t-irgens/RunningApp_CSharp/README.md

     ```
     $ git clone
     ```
-2. Navigate to the project directory (Running-API).
+2. Navigate to the project directory (RunningApp_CSharp).
 Restore dependencies, update the local database, and run the API:
     ```
     $ dotnet restore
     $ dotnet ef database update